 Because I try to keep up with the latest in social media for tweens/teens, I was furious with her.
 I knew that these sorts of apps were bad news.
 I pulled it up and sure enough she had deleted the conversations as she went so I had no idea what she had been doing on it.
 I sent her to her room, and started looking at other things on the device to see what else was on it.

 I pulled up the photo gallery section of her device, and when I saw the Kik file, my heart just broke into a million pieces.
 Photos of my daughter in her underwear posed in sexy selfies in front of her mirror.
 I started sobbing and my knees gave out.

 I immediately thought she was sending these photos because she thought all her friends were doing it.
 But then — amongst the sexy scandalous selfies — were photos of her crying.
 Like she was trying to send the photos but mis-angled the camera and it showed her face instead.
 The million pieces of my heart broke into a million more.
 Something was really wrong.

 We called her to the living room and had a very serious discussion with her.
 She said she downloaded Kik at camp (free wifi) on Thursday.
-Then, on Friday she “kik’d” some cute guy (reportedly a teen boy) who posted a photo with the comment, “Kik me,” so, she said she did exactly that.
+That on Friday she “kik’d” some cute guy (reportedly a teen boy) who posted a photo with the comment, “Kik me”.
+So, she said she did exactly that.
 He asked for a simple photo of her, and she complied.
 Once she gave him a harmless photo, he started demanding more scandalous photos, like the ones in her underwear.

 She didn’t know how to make him go away, and he kept telling her he would “upload her picture” and “ruin her life” and her “friends and family would disown her if they found out” if she didn’t comply with his demands.
 This all happened in two short days of her having a Kik account.